Get our rare newsletters

 Contact GoalEuropeIf you have questions or need a consultation, get in touch.

-Only 14% of all surveyed companies were in existence in 2007.
+Most of the companies surveyed have been in existence and only 14% were in existence in 2007.
 Even in 2010, 2 years prior to the survey, only 42% of the companies were around.
-If their findings match the larger Russian ecosystem, and it’s a relatively small sample size, it indicates that the mobile development market is incredibly young.
+If their findings match the larger Russian ecosystem, and it’s a relatively small sample size, it indicates that the mobile-development market is incredibly young.

 Companies do not tend to be particularly larger, either, as the survey found that 57% have 8 or fewer employees.
-However, 12% of companies reported to employ more than 50 people, and half of those had more than 100.
-They’re not common, but the survey shows that there are large mobile development firms in Russia.
+However, 12% of companies surveyed reported have greater than 50 employees and half of those reported having greater than 100.
+They’re not common, but the survey shows that there are large mobile-development firms in Russia.

 Nearly half of the companies surveyed, 48% to be exact, were based in Moscow.
 The organizers of the survey also found that roughly 75% of the companies maintain branches and that the most popular locations in this category are Moscow, London, and St. Petersburg.
 Of the more than 400 developers who were surveyed, 45% come from Moscow and St. Petersburg, with the rest hailing from other parts of Russia or the former Soviet Union.